SESMG/SESMG/docs/index.rst

 - **Azimuth (PV ONLY)**: Specifies the orientation of the PV module in degrees.
 Values between 0 and 360 are permissible (0 = north, 90 = east, 180 = south, 270 = west).
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Surface Tilt (PV ONLY)**: Specifies the inclination of the module in degrees (0 = flat).
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Albedo (PV ONLY)**: Specifies the albedo value of the reflecting floor surface.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
-- **Altitude (PV ONLY)**: Height (above normal zero) in meters of the photovoltaic module.
+- **Altitude (PV ONLY)**: Height (above mean sea level) in meters of the photovoltaic module.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Latitude (PV ONLY)**: Geographic latitude (decimal number) of the photovoltaic module.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Longitude (PV ONLY)**: Geographic longitude (decimal number) of the photovoltaic module.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **fixed**: Indicates whether it is a fixed source or not.
 0 = not fixed; 1 = fixed.